Digital Strategy Researcher (Remote)

 - Comment on Culture: Tell us what you care about in a work environment and how you embody it.

-- Well Designed Resume and Cover Letter: The visual design of your submission matters a lot, since it's a core skill involved in the research we create here at RightMetric.
+- Well Designed Resume: The visual design of your submission matters a lot, since it's a core skill involved in the research we create here at RightMetric.
 Use a template or create your own.

 - Please Spell RightMetric Correctly: Yep.
 It happens.